oysteinvolden/Real-time-sensor-encryption/README.md

 A short preliminary list of whats left:

-- add simple talker/listener example for video and point cloud without encryption and authentication for comparison of latency

-- add HC-128-HMAC for video

 - Add Sosemanuk for video and point cloud

 - Control signals: AES CFB ?